jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

     Second, the Web API code would need to be updated to include the System.Web.Http.Cors package, where CORS would need to be enabled in the WebApiConfig.cs file, and the EnableCors attribute would need to be applied to the controllers or actions of the Offers service allowing the aforementioned origins and allow the GET method.

-    It may also be worth clarifying plans with Contoso---that if Contoso chooses to open access of the Offers service for integration by partners they should also consider implementing API management in front of their API App hosted Web API.
+    If Contoso chooses to open access of the Offers service for integration by partners they should also consider implementing API management in front of their API App hosted Web API.
 This would enable them to lock down access by requiring a key, apply policy (such as rate limiting requests), and monitor usage by API customers.

 _Geo-resiliency_